- Many businesses are migrating to cloud environments to minimize security risks, save money and gain competitive advantages.

-The Open Guide to Amazon Web Services on GitHub is full of practical information, best practices and tips written by engineers who use AWS.
-The guide is lengthy and covers general AWS information, learning and career development (like certifications), AWS management, and server and application management.
-The authors intend the guide less as a tutorial and more as a reference encyclopedia for both beginner and expert AWS users.
+- The Open Guide to Amazon Web Services: The Open Guide to Amazon Web Services on GitHub is full of practical information, best practices and tips written by engineers who use AWS.
+This lengthy guide covers general AWS information, learning, career development, AWS management, and server and application management.
+The authors intend for the guide to be less of a tutorial and more of a reference encyclopedia for beginners and expert AWS users.

 - List of AWS resources on GitHub: Another good GitHub offering is a comprehensive list of AWS resources to help candidates prepare for AWS certifications.